Marcia Haarer, LMSW

 As a Realization Process psychotherapist and Senior teacher, I teach my clients a method for releasing the most persistent fragmentation patterns that bind us mentally, emotionally, physically and spiritually.

 I have 38 years experience working with anxiety, depression, somatic experience, and trauma.
 In that time, I have always taught meditation as one of the tools for recovery of Self.
-I’ve learned that patterns of wounding are magnetic, and people are resilient in spite of the deep wounding that occurs.
+I’ve learned that patterns of wounding become chronic and deeply embedded in our way of thinking, feeling and acting.
+With the right care and attention, we can heal our deep hurts.
+Finding our resilience matters.

 Over and over again I keep coming back to the experience that it is Wholeness that heals us, the unbroken Wholeness that exists within us.
-Wholeness can be felt, learned and revealed to create healing.
+Wholeness can be felt, learned and revealed to create healing, and to metabolize our wounding.
+Our Wholeness is already there - as it is revealed, it connects us to our authentic Self that has always been there.
+This shift to authenticity touches us deeply and is lasting.

 This is my mission, and why it is an honor to do this work.